gicentre/litvis/examples/gaia.md

     [ specParallel, specMeridian ]
 ```

-And let's configure plots so they have no axes or bounding box and any legend is displayed along the bottom.
+And let's configure the plots so they have no axes or bounding boxes and any legend is displayed along the bottom.

 ```elm {l}
 cfgNoBorder =